 This beach is small and the water can be rough but the sand is a gorgeous jet black color.
 Because of the rough water, it usually does not make a good swimming spot, but it is definitely worth the visit.
 There are a bunch of other fun things to do in the Wai’anapanapa State Park that I cover later in this guide.

 Other popular beaches on Maui include Ka’anapali Beach (north of Lahaina), Wailea Beach (next to the Grand Wailea in Wailea), Slaughterhouse Beach (northeast shore of Maui), and Napili Beach (near Kapalua).

 Going to a luau is an essential experience to have in Hawaii.

 Dine on traditional Hawaiian foods, enjoy the live music, and go on a cultural and historical journey through Hawaii.
 Watching the hula dancers dance to the beat of the Hawaiian drums is an unforgettable experience.

 The most popular is the Old Lahaina Luau, which is advertised as the most authentic luau in Maui.
 We have done this one twice and loved it.
 Tickets include a buffet dinner (currently it is a sit-down 5 course dinner because of changes in operation due to COVID-19), open bar, and the performance.
 The overall experience is wonderful and the sunset can be stunning!

 Drums of the Pacific features fire dancing and some of the best dancing of the luaus.
-The Myths of Maui includes Polynesian traditions from Tahiti, Tonga, and New Zealand, and incorporates a fire knife dancing finale.

 PRO TRAVEL TIP: Book your tickets well in advance.
 Tickets can sell out as early as 3 months in advance, sometimes even sooner, during peak travel season.